Tezsure/Tezster-CLI/README.md

 eg.- tezster get-storage simplecontract

 ```
-You can call this after each step when you deploy or call contract to see the updated storage.
+You can check the updated storage after each step when you deploy or call contract.

-To list down all the deployed smart contracts, run
+To list down all deployed smart contracts, run

 ```
 tezster list-contracts